stefanoborini/book-modelviewcontroller/source/advanced_mvc/model_persistence.rst

 The model can be distributed over a network and accessed through proxy classes with none or minor changes to the remaining protagonists.

+Persistency layer: aimed exclusively at services for persistence of models (so that they don't contain this logic themselves)